lazarusA/JuliaDocs/docs/devdocs/ast.md

 ### CodeInfo

-A (usually temporary) container for holding lowered source code.
+A (usually temporary) container for holding lowered (and possibly inferred) source code.
 - `code`
   An `Any` array of statements